If you’re already a Hitchhiker, log in to access this content.

 When you click into each, you’ll see a form to fill out specific to that launch with tooltips for each question to help guide you along.
 First, you’ll need to select which entities you want to launch.
 Next, fill out any questions and add any additional comments that you’d like our team to be aware of when syncing your data.
 As soon as you click submit, this will generate a ticket for our Listings Sync team who will correspond with you via email throughout the process with any questions, comments or concerns.

-We’ll cover the Google My Business and Facebook launch checklists as part of the publisher-specific Modules.
+We’ll cover the Google Business Profile and Facebook launch checklists as part of the publisher-specific Modules.

 How long does it take?